 The Improvement Activities (IA) category requires a pathologist or group to attest to completing a certain number of CMS-approved activities over the course of the year, with each activity taking place over at least 90 continuous days.
-This category will count for 15% of the overall MIPS final score.
+This category will count for 15% of the overall MIPS final score for large practices and 50% of the overall MIPS final score for small practices.

 For MIPS reporting, only an attestation is required to receive points for completing Improvement Activities.
 However, in the event of an audit, practices will need to ensure they have documentation confirming the completion of the activity.

-We have developed a resource to help pathologists participating in MIPS determine which Improvement Activities to attest to in 2021.
-Clinicians need to attest to Improvement Activities, which represent 15% of a pathologist’s MIPS score, in order to receive credit in this category.
+We have developed a resource to help pathologists participating in MIPS determine which Improvement Activities to attest to in 2022.
+To receive credit in this category, pathologists need to attest to Improvement Activities, which represent 15% of their final MIPS score if they are in a large practice and 50% of their final MIPS score if they are in a small practice.

 Attesting and Submitting Activities